YuzukiTsuru/OpenixWidgets/README.md

 ## License

-MIT License - see LICENSE file for details
+Apache2.0 License - see LICENSE file for details

 ## Acknowledgments